 The Division of General Internal Medicine (GIM) at the University of Iowa is rapidly becoming one of the largest divisions within the Department of Medicine.
-Under the direction of Peter Cram, MD, MBA, the division is attaining regional recognition for comprehensive and innovative patient care, intense involvement in the education of students and residents, and progressive clinical research.
+Under the direction of Richard Hoffman, MD, MPH, the division is attaining regional recognition for comprehensive and innovative patient care, intense involvement in the education of students and residents, and progressive clinical research.
 Faculty in the division come from many backgrounds and cooperate to fulfill divisional objectives.
 The division has the largest percentage of clinician educators in the department, several of whom are dedicating their academic careers to development and enhancement of teaching at all levels of medical training and practice.

 Individual faculty members within the division provide important leadership in education to the department, the college and the hospital.
 Members of the division lead important clerkships in the medical school as well as offer several electives in both the pre-clinical and clinical years.
 Faculty members from GIM are important to the functioning of the medicine residency program.
 A recent comprehensive review of resident education was chaired by a member of the division.
 The resident continuity clinics and urgent care clinics at both hospitals are staffed exclusively by GIM, along with a resident elective in geriatrics.
 The division directs the resident ambulatory curriculum.
 The general medicine consult service offers a resident both inpatient and outpatient experience performing consultations.
 Fellows have an opportunity to participate in virtually all these clinical educational settings.